Postgraduate conversion courses: your route into a graduate career in IT?

 - If you have already found a masters course that interests you, check what financial help may be available through the university or department, eg scholarships or bursaries.
 Make enquiries before or when you apply.

-- New government funding for postgraduates is available from August 2016.
-You may be eligible for a loan of up to £10,000.
+- You may be eligible for a postgraduate loan of up to £10,280.
 Find out more about repayment terms and eligibility at DirectGov.

-- Career development loans (CDL) are bank loans that are usually offered at a reduced interest rate.
-The government pays the interest while you're studying.
+- Career development loans (CDL) are bank loans that are usually offered at a reduced interest rate during the time that you are studying.
 Find out more at DirectGov but check the conditions and your eligibility for these loans carefully.

 - Visit your university’s careers service to find directories of funding organisations and more information on postgraduate study.